- Our Firm

 An insurance claim requires a great deal of paperwork and red tape.
 A mistake on just one of the forms submitted could lead to a delay in the processing of your claim.
 If you submitted your demand letter without first running it by an attorney, it may contain errors that could make a settlement take longer to achieve.
 An issue could rest with your insurance company.
 The company might be dealing with a lot of claims or need additional time reviewing your case.

 Insurance companies often have valid reasons for taking several weeks to reach a decision.
 However, the insurance provider in your case may be guilty of bad faith instead.
 Insurance bad faith means the company is treating your claim unfairly or dishonestly.
 A common bad faith tactic is to deny a client’s payout.
 If you suspect bad faith is what is making your settlement take so long, contact an attorney for a free consultation.

 If you and the insurance provider cannot agree on a fair and reasonable settlement, you may have to take your case to trial to obtain compensation.
 You might also have to take your claim to court if the insurance company responds to your initial demand letter with a claim denial.
 Rather than taking a few months, a personal injury trial takes a year or longer on average.
 At the end of the trial, you might not receive any compensation at all.
 If you win your trial, however, the verdict awarded could be more than what you would have received through an insurance settlement.

 No matter what unique issues, factors or delays your claim involves, a lawyer can help you work through them with efficiency.
-Hire a Riverside workers’ compensation lawyer to take over your insurance claim if you wish to avoid common mistakes and expedite the process whenever possible.
+Hire a workers’ compensation lawyer in Riverside today to take over your insurance claim if you wish to avoid common mistakes and expedite the process whenever possible.